Determining replication agreements and status with the Platform Services Controller (PSC)

 ldap://psc3.example.local

-However, in larger environments with more PSCs or environment that have grown, replication agreements may need to be removed or adjusted accordingly.
+However, in larger environments with more PSCs or environments that have grown, replication agreements may need to be removed or adjusted accordingly.
 For the latter use case, consult the Adding Platform Services Controllers to grow your vSphere Domain and updating replication agreements in the Related Information section of this article for more guidance.

-vdcrepadmin -f createagreement -2 -h Source_PSC_FQDN -H New_PSC_FQDN_to_Replicate -u administrator -w Administrator_Password
+./vdcrepadmin -f createagreement -2 -h Source_PSC_FQDN -H New_PSC_FQDN_to_Replicate -u administrator -w Administrator_Password

-vdcrepadmin -f createagreement -2 -h psc1.example.local -H psc4.example.local -u Administrator -w VMw@re123
+./vdcrepadmin -f createagreement -2 -h psc1.example.local -H psc4.example.local -u Administrator -w password

-Note: Due to replication time, it may take a few seconds to minutes for a complete Ring topology to be configured.
+Note: Due to replication time, it may take a few seconds to minutes for a complete ring topology to be configured.

 Using the removeagreement parameter

-2. Run this command to change directories to the vmdird folder:
+2. Change directories to the vmdird folder.

 Appliance: cd /usr/lib/vmware-vmdir/bin